GDPR Compliance

 13. Supervisory Authority

-If you are not satisfied with how we handle your request or believe we are processing your data unlawfully, you have the right to lodge a complaint with a supervisory authority.
-In the EU, you can find your local authority at edpb.europa.eu.
+If you are not satisfied with how we handle your request or believe we are processing your data unlawfully, you have the right to lodge a complaint with the supervisory authority in your Member State of habitual residence, place of work, or the place of the alleged infringement.

 14. EU Representative